orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 }
 ```

-If we want to write test coverage for this class it will require 2 test cases:
+If we want to write test coverage for this class it will require at least 2 test cases:

-- One to assert that the action deletes the provided post
+- Assert that the action deletes the provided post successfully
-- Another to assert that the action throws an exception when the provided post is published
+- Assert that the action throws an exception when the provided post is published

 <!--more-->